wwwApp/d3-expense-app/README.md

 ## To Do:

--   Take care of error handlings
 -   Make the current layout works with dynamic numbers of days/expenses
--   Add a feature to add a new expense
+-   Add a feature to add/delete a new expense

 # Getting Started with Create React App